 The Career Resources Center focuses on the workplace as it relates to students.
 Work study, other types of student employment, and internships are all arranged here.
 In addition, the center periodically runs job fairs for students.

 The Counseling Center offers free services to all students in the areas of personal counseling, issues regarding adjustment to college, workshops on time management, group counseling, etc.

 Health Services keeps an on-campus office, with regular hours, where students with many minor health concerns can be seen.
 Health Services staff will refer students with major health concerns to the appropriate provider.

-The Honors Program gives students with a GPA of 3.2 or higher the chance to participate in any honors activity.
+The Honors College gives academically talented students the chance to participate in any honors activity.
 Honors classes typically have a smaller enrollment, and classes may be interdisciplinary and likely to be innovative.

 The Women’s Resource Center offers "cultural opportunities that further women's personal and professional development, through workshops, events, and classes; and promotes a broader understanding of the diverse experiences of all women."
 Men are welcome.